 When prior authorization is denied, the enrollee receives a written notice that includes the reason for denial, the specific clinical criteria not met, the appeal rights, and the deadline for appeal.
 The denial notice must comply with federal Medicare and Medicaid notice rules and Ohio's MyCare contract requirements.
 A denial of HCBS service authorization is also subject to State Hearing rights under OAC 5101:6-7-01.

+A cut to a parent's authorized home health hours can feel like the plan is overriding what you and the doctor already know your family needs, and that fear is legitimate, but these decisions are appealable, and many are reversed.
 The most common prior authorization disputes in MyCare involve home health service hour reductions when the carrier transitions an enrollee from PASSPORT or OHCW into MyCare, DME requests that the carrier characterizes as not medically necessary, skilled nursing facility level of care determinations when the carrier wants to transition an enrollee from SNF rehabilitation to HCBS or assisted living, and out-of-network single-case agreement disputes when a long-standing provider is not in the carrier's network.
 Families navigating these disputes should document the clinical justification carefully, work with the treating provider to submit supporting documentation, and escalate aggressively when continuity of care is at risk.

 Legal representation.
 Free legal help is available from Ohio Legal Aid, Pro Seniors Cincinnati at 1-800-488-6070, Disability Rights Ohio at 1-800-282-9181 (especially for disability-related MyCare appeals on the Medicare or Medicaid side), and county legal aid offices.
 The Long-Term Care Ombudsman at 1-800-282-1206 advocates for HCBS recipients and facility residents and can support appeals related to service continuity.